Dealing with a claim: reviewing form IHT402 and form IHT216

 - quantify the amount of the nil rate band that was unused.

-The values used must reflect the chargeable value of the estate, for IHT purposes, at the date of the first death, not what the legatees actually received, so no allowance should be made for costs.
+The values used must reflect the chargeable value of the estate, for Inheritance Tax purposes, at the date of the first death, not what the legatees actually received, so no allowance should be made for costs.

 Similarly, where a property wholly owned by the deceased is left between their spouse and child, you should allow spouse exemption for the full value of a half share.